To protect the health and wellness of visitors and employees, public buildings will re-open with restrictions beginning

 The Appraiser's Office also tracks data from commercial real estate publications including: CoStar, Integra Realty Resources, CB Richard Ellis, and Marcus & Millichap.
-Most have concluded stabilized to increasing rents, stable to decreasing vacancies and stable to declining capitalization rates for most commercial property types in the KC Metro and Wyandotte County.
+Most have concluded stabilized to increasing rents, as well as stabilized vacancies and capitalization rates for most commercial property types in the KC Metro and Wyandotte County.

 This data, coupled with recent sales ratio study analysis, indicates that there is a need for increases in market values for most commercial property types.

 Values on specific commercial properties may not follow general trend(s) because of changes in the property, correction of descriptive information, or adjustments to commercial valuation parameters.

-After conducting paired and comparable sales, residential neighborhood and subdivision analyses and their conclusions, it was determined that some areas of the county the market were stable and would utilize no trend.
-However, central to western portions of the county experienced a general upward trend of 2%, which was utilized in the 2018 vacant land valuation for residential properties.
+After conducting paired and comparable sales, along with conclusions of residential neighborhood and subdivision analyses, it was determined that in some areas of the County the market was stable and would utilize no trend.
+However, central to western portions of the County experienced a general upward trend of 2.5%, which was utilized in the 2019 vacant land valuation for residential properties.

 In accordance with the provisions in K.S.A.
 79-1476, the Division of Property Valuation is required annually to furnish each county the results of its study relating to changes, if any, of the Use Value of agricultural land.
 Changes can and do occur as a result of several factors, including cropping practices, commodity prices, and production costs.